MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AutoSensitivityLabelPolicy.md

 ```

 ### -AutoEnableAfter
 The AutoEnableAfter parameter allows you to automatically turn on the policy after a set time period in simulation with no modifications to the policy.
-You must explictly set AutoEnableAfter parameter after each policy edit, to keep/reset the automatic turn on timeline.
+You need to explictly set this parameter after each policy edit to keep or reset the automatic turn on timeline.

 To specify a value, enter it as a time span: dd.hh:mm:ss where dd = days, hh = hours, mm = minutes, and ss = seconds.

 A valid value is between 1 hour and 25 days.
-To clear an existing AutoEnableAfter associated with a policy, use the value $null or don't add AutoEnableAfter parameter to policy edit.
+To clear an existing AutoEnableAfter schedule that's associated with a policy, use the value $null.

 You must use this parameter with the -StartSimulation parameter.